 • In Hip Hop Unite, Interactive choreography with both dancers and staying in time with each other are very important.
 Dance is a visual, socially organized form of communication.
-Interactive dance is important as it can increase the potential for dancers interpretation, and can lead to a dancer's increased awareness and control of body movement.
+Interactive dance is important as it can increase the potential for dancers interpretation, and can lead to a dancer's increased awareness and control of body movement (ref. to section 8.5.1)